-Sanderson is a small town in literally the middle of nowhere but this is where I had the best burger in my whole life.
-The lady has lived her entire life in Sanderson, making food for the school kids and the other locals.
+Sanderson is a small town in Texas, literally the middle of nowhere, but this is where I had the best burger in my whole life.
+The lady that owned the burger joint had lived her entire life in Sanderson, making food for the school kids and the other locals.
 I ordered a burger and chips and went for a walk while she was preparing the food.
-The photos below are houses in Sanderson, and a photo of the restaurant from Tripadvisor.
-The name of the restaurant is the Eagle’s Nest right on Highway 90.
+The name of her restaurant is the Eagle’s Nest, right on Highway 90 on the way to Marathon.

 The Prairie after Sanderson

 After Sanderson the roads were straight as an arrow so I went a bit faster.
 As a test, I went up to 110 mph and set the cruise control to that level to see the average fuel consumption.
-Amazingly, the computer still calculated an average fuel consumption of about 19-22 miles per gallon.
+Amazingly for the Mustang, the computer still calculated an average fuel consumption of about 19-22 miles per gallon.
 That’s not bad for a gas guzzler like the Mustang!
 And it only cost $30 to fill up!

 About half an hour after Sanderson the countryside became more like the prairie with tall grass and some trees and bushes.
 I was absolutely fascinated by the roads, they were so wide and straight, almost inviting you to be naughty.
 The odd border guard drove past but they weren’t slow either.
 The speed limit was 75 mph, which is quite comfortable already.